-The EMF/Council of Residency Directors (CORD) Research Grant will award one or more grants to promote project(s) that seeks to study a medical education topic that has direct relevance to the specialty of emergency medicine.
+The EMF/Council of Residency Directors in Emergency Medicine (CORD) Research Grant will award one or more grants to promote project(s) that seeks to study a medical education topic that has direct relevance to the specialty of emergency medicine.
 Applicants may apply for up to a total of \$25,000 for a one-year period.